 - 1. Ensure that if children are still on site any available barriers e.g. magnetised doors, are put into operation - 2.
 Alert colleagues who should call emergency services and seek assistance - 3.
-Monitor the intruders and check their progress
+Monitor the intruders and check their movements if possible on CCTV.